-Creating own stylesheets:
+3. Creating own stylesheets:

 Creating own stylesheets is both the most complex and the most extensive method.
-A knowledge of the code of the Partitur-Editor is not required , it suffices to be familiar with the structures of EXMARaLDA XML files.
+A knowledge of the code of the Partitur-Editor is not required , it suffices to be familiar with the structures of EXMARaLDA-XML-files.

 Using Stylesheets in the Partitur-Editor